nirmata/kube-static-egress-ip/README.md

 egressip-controller-hf5xm   1/1     Running   0          17h   192.168.1.202   falnnel-node2    <none>           <none>
 egressip-controller-xw8nh   1/1     Running   0          17h   192.168.1.200   flannel-master   <none>           <none>
 ```
 At this point you are all set to deploy `staticegressip` objects and see things in action.
-Please see an [example defintion](https://github.com/nirmata/kube-static-egress-ip/blob/master/config/example1.yaml) to how to define a `staticegressip` object